molebox/snowpack-mdx-chakra/README.md

 This is a snowpack template project setup with MDX Chakra-ui and React Router v6.
 Its quite opinionated, but in a good way.

+## Install

+Run the following command, replacing `my-new-app` with the name of your new app.

+`npx create-snowpack-app my-new-app --template snowpack-mdx-chakra --use-yarn`

 ## Project structure

 Your pages live inside the pages directory, they are just mdx files.
 Your components live inside (you guessed it) a components directory.